Handley Page Hampden: UK service

-On 19 March 1940, Hampdens took part in the first deliberate bombing of German soil in a nighttime raid upon the seaplane hangars and slipways in Hörnum, Sylt.
+On 19 March 1940, Hampdens took part in the first deliberate bombing of German soil in a night raid upon the seaplane hangars and slipways in Hörnum, Sylt.
 The type continued to operate at night on bombing raids over Germany.
 Flight Lieutenant Rod Learoyd of 49 Squadron was awarded the Victoria Cross for a low-level attack on the Dortmund-Ems canal on 12 August 1940 where two of five aircraft failed to return.
 On 25 August 1940, Hampdens from various squadrons participated in the RAF's first bombing raid on Berlin.
 Sergeant John Hannah was the wireless operator/air gunner of an 83 Squadron Hampden and was awarded the Victoria Cross on 15 September 1940, when he fought the flames of the burning aircraft, allowing the pilot to return it to base.

 In April 1942, the Hampden-equipped 144 Squadron and 455 Squadron RAAF were transferred from Bomber Command to Coastal Command to perform the torpedo bomber role.
 Later that year, detachments from both squadrons were dispatched to Vaenga airfield, Murmansk, Russia, to help safeguard the Arctic convoys in the vicinity.
 A total of four squadrons assigned to Coastal Command would be equipped with Hampdens.
 These squadrons continued to use the type into late 1943; the last Coastal Command squadron transitioned from the type on 10 December 1943.

 Almost half of the Hampdens built, 714, were lost on operations, with 1,077 crew killed and 739 reported as missing.
 German Flak accounted for 108, one hit a German barrage balloon, 263 Hampdens crashed because of "a variety of causes" and 214 others were classed as "missing".
 Luftwaffe pilots claimed 128 Hampdens, shooting down 92 at night.